clp-research/clemcore/docs/model_backend_registry_readme.md

 This backend requires these **mandatory** key/values:
 `huggingface_id`(string): The full huggingface model ID; huggingface user name / model name.
 Example: `TheBloke/openchat_3.5-GGUF`
 `filename`(string): This is a string used as a regular expression to download the specific model file for a specific quantization/version of the model on the HuggingFace repository.
-It is not case-sensitive.
+It is case-sensitive.
 Please check the repository defined in `huggingface_id` for the proper file name.
-Example: `*q5_0.gguf` for the q5 version of `openchat_3.5-GGUF` on the `TheBloke/openchat_3.5-GGUF` repository.
+Example: `*Q5_0.gguf` for the q5 version of `openchat_3.5-GGUF` on the `TheBloke/openchat_3.5-GGUF` repository.
 `premade_chat_template`(bool): If `true`, the chat template that is applied for generation is loaded from the model repository on huggingface.
 If `false`, the value of `custom_chat_template` will be used if defined, otherwise a generic